SoftwareAG/c8y-docs/content/dtm/dtm-introduction.md

 Assets are created in the DTM application using asset types as the blueprint for assets.
 An asset type consists of one or more custom properties and subassets.

-DTM also provides a localization feature, where you can customize and display the translation for certain content.
+DTM also provides a localization feature to customize the translation for certain content.
 See [ADD HYPERLINK TO TRANSLATIONS HERE]().